GeoNode/QGISGeoNodePlugin/README.md

 A QGIS plugin that provides integration with GeoNode.

-Check out the plugin documentation at:
+Main documentation for this plugin, including development docs, available at:

 <https://kartoza.github.io/qgis_geonode/>

+Initial development done by [kartoza](https://kartoza.com)

 ## Vendorized dependencies